- What is physiotherapy?

 Two notes specific to Motion Matters:

-1. We do not provide direct billing except in the cases of motor vehicle accident patients, and military personnel covered by Blue Cross.
+1. We do not provide direct billing except in the case of military personnel covered by Blue Cross.

 2. We do not treat individuals covered by Workers' Compensation Board (WCB).